mtasgetiren/Car-Prices-Prediction/README.md

 ## DATA
 Data is webscraped from sahibinden.com.
-The column names are brand name, model, KM, model year, engine type and fuel type.There are 63 car brands in my data.
+The column names are brand name, model, KM, model year, engine type and fuel type.There are 63 unique car brands in my data.

 ##
 MODELS USED